Rahayu Budhi Handayani reveals the production process of creative Indonesian artisans and shoemakers.

 Following my passion, I met a partner who also likes crafts and fashion products.
 We have visited many second-hand markets, home industry areas, and manufacturing hubs.
 From the second-hand market, we buy any fashion product to learn its construction and details by dissembling the product.
 Then, as time went by and I met more craftspeople, I realised that Indonesia has values that can be explored beyond just being a producer of global brands.
 As a country known for its traditional crafts and culture, Indonesian craftsmanship in the footwear industry seems quite underrated compared to European countries or Japan.
 Thus, through this article, I would like to share my journey of meeting some shoe craftsmen in Indonesia while witnessing their creative and production process.

 Ten years ago, we met an Indonesian shoemaker, who has since become a respected friend.
-At that time, Bagus Satrio was just starting their shoe business with his wife.
+At that time, Bagus Satrio was just starting his shoe business with his wife.
 Bagus introduced us to many western brands such as John Lobb, Alden, and Crockett and Jones which initially inspired him.
 However, the moment that I remember the most is when Bagus introduced Sagara Indonesia, his own brand.

 From the very beginning, I have seen Bagus consistently build Sagara Indonesia as an artisanal brand with traditional hand-welted construction techniques.
 The hand-welted technique has been a fine quality method of constructing shoes since the nineteenth century.
 A pair of shoes takes two to three weeks in the production process, which means that by buying Sagara shoes we also buy the craftsman’s time, thoroughness and skills that are continuously trained.